 The nodules can merge to form a sheet-like tumor on the lining around the lungs.
 Because the tumors tend to spread out over a larger area, they can be difficult to treat effectively.

-In rare cases, a single sarcomatoid pleural mesothelioma tumor mass may form.
+In rare cases, a single sarcomatoid mesothelioma tumor mass may form.
 This also can be challenging to treat.
 Sometimes the tumor has grown into the chest wall and it cannot be removed surgically.

 According to a 2019 Expert Review of Respiratory Medicine article, nonspecific symptoms of pleural mesothelioma can include cough, shortness of breath, chest wall pain, weight loss and fatigue.